TomboFry/hyperlight/README.md

 * PHP (tested on 5.6)
 * Apache mod_rewrite engine

+## Demo

+A demo of the initial installation state can be found here: [https://tombofry.co.uk/hyperlight](https://tombofry.co.uk/hyperlight)

 ## No Admin Panel

 Hey, every piece of software has its problems, this has one that you could consider intentional.
 There's no admin panel to write posts and change settings - all configuration must be done manually.
 However, all this requires is changing one file (`config.php`) with the values you want.